Exceptions abound. The following comments describe my own

 considered.

-I most often use Polymerized Tung Oil,
+I most often use Polymerized Tung Oil followed by

 hand-rubbing process using pumice or rottenstone with rubbing oil,